GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 When you composite animations, a developer can write short, distinct effects and see them combined together:

+-- example with boxes here ---

+--- reconfigure this one ---

 <figure class="w-figure">
   <video controls autoplay loop muted class="w-screenshot">
     <source src="./dropdown.mp4">
   </video>
   <figcaption class="w-figcaption">
-  A bouncy dropdown menu which has two composites animations applied to it. <a href="https://codepen.io/kevers-google/pen/ExVrbEm">View Demo on Codepen</a>
+  A bouncy dropdown menu which has two composited animations applied to it. <a href="https://codepen.io/kevers-google/details/ExVrbEm">View Demo on Codepen</a>
   </figcaption>
 </figure>